 If I am taking this course online, do I have to pay for student health insurance?

 Effective fall 2012/2013, newly admitted students will be required to inform the university whether or not they have insurance, but will not be auto enrolled or billed as a result of information provided.
 Students will receive an email in early fall with instructions for how to report student insurance information.
 For more information, please visit the Student Insurance Requirements page.

 I am an international student, and am interested in your program.
 Does it qualify me for a student visa?

-Our courses are offered fully online, or in hybrid formats.
-If you are an international applicant, please note that the Educational Technology Certificate Program does not fulfill the academic requirements to apply for a J-1 visa.
-The Master’s in Educational Technology Degree and Certificate courses during the fall and spring semesters are only offered online, thus, admission to the program would not qualify you for a student visa.
+No. Our courses are offered fully online, and therefore residency in the US is not required to complete any of our Graduate Certificate programs.
+If you are an international applicant interested in the program, please note that our Graduate Certificate program do not fulfill the academic requirements to apply for a J-1 visa.
+GC courses during the fall and spring semesters are completely online, thus, admission to the any of our GC programs would not qualify you for a student visa.